OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 #### Dynamic Analysis

 Attempt to log in with an incorrect password multiple times.
-After multiple attempts, the anti-brute force control should be triggered and your login should be rejected when the correct credentials are entered.
+After three to five attempts, your login should be (at least temporarily) rejected even when correct credentials are entered.

-For a dynamic analysis of the application an interception proxy should be used.
-The following steps can be applied to check if the lockout mechanism is implemented properly.

-1. Log in incorrectly for a number of times to trigger the lockout control (generally three to 15 incorrect attempts).
-This can be automated by using [Burp Intruder](https://portswigger.net/burp/help/intruder.html "Burp Intruder").
-2. Once you have locked out the account, enter the correct login details to verify that login is not possible anymore.
-If this is correctly implemented, login should be denied when the right password is entered, as the account has already been blocked.

 #### Remediation

+The following best practices should be followed when implementing anti-brute-force controls:

+- Implement the controls on the server-side, as client-side controls are easily bypassed.
+- Make sure that incorrect login attempts are cumulative for a user account and not linked to a particular session.

-Lockout controls have to be implemented on server side to prevent brute force attacks.
-Further mitigation techniques are described by OWASP in [Blocking Brute Force Attacks](https://www.owasp.org/index.php/Blocking_Brute_Force_Attacks "OWASP - Blocking Brute Force Attacks").
+Further brute force mitigation techniques are described on the OWASP page [Blocking Brute Force Attacks](https://www.owasp.org/index.php/Blocking_Brute_Force_Attacks "OWASP - Blocking Brute Force Attacks").

-It is interesting to clarify that incorrect login attempts should be cumulative and not linked to a session.
-If you implement a control to block the credential in your 3rd attempt in the same session, it can be easily bypassed by entering the details wrong two times and get a new session.
-This will then give another two free attempts.

-Alternatives to locking accounts are enforcing 2-Factor-Authentication (2FA) for all accounts or the usage of CAPTCHAs.
-See also Credential Cracking OAT-007 in the [OWASP Automated Thread Handbook](https://www.owasp.org/index.php/OWASP_Automated_Threats_to_Web_Applications "OWASP Automated Threats to Web Applications").

 #### References